thecybermind/ipredir/README.md

 IP redirection+NAT for Windows

-Rewrites outgoing packets to redirect which IP they are headed to as well as performing standard NAT functions for return packets.
+Rewrites outgoing packets to redirect which IP they are headed to as well as performing standard NAT functions for any redirected packets.

 Compilation
 ===========